sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 ## Leadership Interview

-- Interviewer: a member of the leadership team for the department.
+- Interviewer: a co-founder or member of the executive team.
 - Duration: 30–45 minutes.
-- Details: during this stage in the interview process, a member of the leadership team for the department will ask questions to gain more insight into the following areas: your grit, curiosity, passion, growth mindset, intelligence, and values.
-They will also answer any final questions you may have!
-This is generally the last stage in our interview process.
+- Details: during this stage in the interview process, a co-founder or member of the exec team will ask questions to gain more insight into the following areas: your background, your motivation for looking for new opportunities, a project that you're proud of, your coding proficiency, your long term career aspirations, and areas in which you would like to grow.
+They will evaluate your grit, curiosity, passion, technical aptitude, growth mindset, intelligence, and values.
+At the end of the interview, whey will answer any questions you may have!
-- Leadership interviews tend to vary by department, role, and leader.
-Your recruiter will prepare you and answer any questions you may have prior to the interview.

 ## Values Interview